pahaz/cryptoassets/docs/source/gettingstarted.rst

 * You can use *cryptoassets.core* framework in any Python application, including Django applications.
 Python 3 is required.

-* *cryptoassets.core* support various cryptocurrencies and assets and is easily to extend support your favorite altcoint
+* *cryptoassets.core* support various cryptocurrencies and assets and is easily to extend support your favorite altcoin.

-* *cryptoassets.core* works with API services (block.io, blockchain.info) and daemons (*bitcoind*, *dogecoind*).
-You either to sign up for an account on any the API services or run the daemon on your own server.
+* *cryptoassets.core* works with cryptocurrency API services (block.io, blockchain.info) and daemons (*bitcoind*, *dogecoind*).
+The framework uses term "backend" to refer these.
+You either sign up for an account on any the API services or run the daemon on your own server.
 Please note that running *bitcoind* requires at least 2 GB of RAM and 20 GB of disk space.

-* :doc`For data integrity reasons <./integrity>`, *cryptoassets.core* uses its own database connection which most likely will be different from your the normal database connection of your application.
+* :doc:`For data integrity reasons <./integrity>`, *cryptoassets.core* uses its own database connection, most likely being different from the default database connection of your application.

 * Some very basic `SQLAlchemy <http://www.sqlalchemy.org/>`_ knowledge is required for using the models API.